What Is a Spiritual Journey? An Insider Guide to Transformation

 The Three Poisons from the Buddhist Wheel of Life

-Along your journey, you will no doubt be confronted with what the Buddhist tradition calls the “three poisons.”
+Along your journey, what the Buddhist tradition calls the “three poisons” will no doubt confront you.
 These three poisons are:

 1. Attraction, greed, or sensual pleasure